 So, if you want to get off to a good start, and that you’ve read this far, I have some good news to tell you.
 I realize I’m not the only one who seems “obsessive” about his finance and there’s tons of blogs that are almost completely devoted to accumulating wealth and to retire with a million dollar by the time s/he is 50 years old.
 That makes me feel somewhat better and not too nutty.
 Yahoo! lists the top ten money blogs here.
 That’ll give you a good idea of what’s their goals and what they’re writing about.

 “What? is that the good news?” you might ask.
 No no, the good news is THIS.
 Need an interpretation of that?
 Simply said, you get 5% cashback at supermarkets (Giants, Safeway, etc), drugstores (CVS, Walgreen, etc), and gas stations and 1% at any other places.
 Those places make up, like, 80% of my whole expenses excluding the rent and car loan.
+In case you need a loan I recommend to check out billige forbrukslån.
 If you were to spend $100 at those places, you get 5 dollars in return.
 How about $200? that’s 10 dollars. $500?
 25 dollars.
 Now, you’re really getting something back!
 However, the big trick here is that you need to pay it off every month, otherwise, they’ll charge you 10% or more for it as an interest, which means you’re not getting advantage of the cashback (And they’re probably laughing at you for falling into that pitfall).
 That gets you down?
 Well, don’t forget you can ask for real cashback dollars, like at an ATM, at those places.
 Say bye-bye to those stupid bank fees!